cr/webextaware/README.md

 Query the metadata for known hashes or IDs:

 ```
+webextaware query 835644
 ```

 ### stats

-Print a tab-separated CSV with stats for all the extensions with
+Write CSV with stats for all the extensions to terminal with

 ```
 webextaware stats